hendrychjan/hendrychjan/README.md

 ### My work
 **Work for clients**
-- I did a few custom mobile applications for my clients, using the [jaudelam.cz](https://www.jaudelam.cz/) platform, one was for a car shop and the other one for an architect
+- I did a few custom mobile applications for my clients, using the [jaudelam.cz](https://www.jaudelam.cz/) platform
+- these were for instance one for automating workflow in a car shop, or other one, geological calculator for an architect
+- I used technologies such as Xamarin or Flutter, and recieved positive rating from all of my clients
 - you can hire me [here](https://www.jaudelam.cz/profil/hlpsoftwaredevelopment)

 **Billy**